Student-designed high-mileage prototype vehicles

 Goshen High School Vehicle Overview

-On the third day of the official contest runs began.
+On the third day of the official contest, the test runs began.
 The diesel engine continued to have issues and the vehicle did not complete a full set of ten laps.
 The gasoline vehicle completed two official runs with the first run resulting in the best mileage for our team, at 588.21 mpg.

-The night leading into the fourth and final day the EFI car’s team completed an engine swap from a 49cc electronic fuel injected engine to a 35cc carbureted engine.
+The night leading into the fourth and final day the EFI car’s team completed an engine swap from a 49cc electronic fuel-injected engine to a 35cc carbureted engine.
 This vehicle then went on to complete one official run but did not obtain a higher fuel efficiency.
-The diesel vehicle completed an official run the last day of the contest with a fuel usage of 442 mpg giving the vehicle a fifth place finish out of nine competitors.
+The diesel vehicle completed an official run on the last day of the contest with a fuel usage of 442 mpg giving the vehicle a fifth-place finish out of nine competitors.
 The now carburated gasoline vehicle finished in 17th place of 43.
 Of the 16 teams that finished above us only four were high schools.